daos-stack/daos/utils/debug/README-gdb.md

 ## Core File congfiguration

-By default, `mmaped` areas are not dumped in corefiles.
+By default, `mmap'ed` areas are not dumped in corefiles.
 But this may be of interest in some cases, this page describes how to configure in order to make it happen.